SValanju/Hero-Banner/README.md

 # Hero-Banner

-Hero banner with Custom bootstrap library.
+Hero banner with navbar.

+Transparent to solid navbar with offcanvas for mobile view.
+HTML, CSS & JS is used.
+Custom bootstrap library included.